For men navigating changes in sexual health and function

 These modes don’t run at full strength at the same time.

-If you feel tension, anticipation, distraction, or self-awareness about how things are going, erection reliability can drop while blood flow and hormones remain normal.
+If you feel tension, anticipation, distraction, self-consciousness, or pressure about how things are going, responsiveness can drop while blood flow and hormones remain normal.

 That doesn’t mean the issue is imagined.
 It doesn’t mean it’s “all in your head.”
-It means erections depend on both physical capacity and how easily your body can shift into a receptive mode.
+It means sexual response depends on both physical capacity and how easily your body can shift into a receptive mode.

-This helps explain why erections can feel different during masturbation than with a partner.
+This helps explain why things can feel different during masturbation than with a partner.
 Alone, there is usually less pressure and less evaluation.
-With a partner, novelty and expectation can subtly change how your body responds.
+With a partner, novelty, self-awareness, anticipation, or emotional context can subtly change how your body responds.

 Variability never goes to zero.
-No one has perfectly reliable erections across every context and mood.
+No one has perfectly reliable sexual response across every context and mood.
 What matters is steadiness over time, not perfection.

-This layer of the system influences how erections show up in specific moments.
+This layer of the system influences how sexual response shows up in specific moments.

 It shapes how sensitive reliability is to pressure.
 It affects how easily arousal is interrupted by distraction.
 It influences differences between solo and partnered sex.
-It plays a role in how quickly firmness returns after a dip.
-It can also affect how novelty or anticipation changes responsiveness.
+It plays a role in how quickly responsiveness returns after a dip.
+It can also affect how novelty, anticipation, or self-monitoring changes what your body does.

 What it does not correct are severe circulation problems, major hormone deficiencies, structural injury, or progressive vascular disease.